Solomon40/emmiBlog/README.md

 1) Fork the repo and clone your forked repo.

-2) Runs the app in the development mode.\
+2) Run the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 The page will reload when you make changes.\